Krish120003/website/posts/making-a-vercel-clone.md

 ## Vercel?
 What's that?

 [Vercel](https://vercel.com/home) is a platform that allows you to deploy your web projects with ease.
 It's a CI/CD platform that can deploy static sites, server sites, and APIs.
 It's a great tool for developers who want to focus on building their projects rather than worrying about the infrastructure.
-I use it for a lot of my projects - it _just works_ and keeps me from worrying about the nitty-gritty details of deployment.
+I use Vercel for a lot of my projects - it _just works_ and keeps me from worrying about the nitty-gritty details of deployment.

 ### But how does Vercel work?